sonng/base_fastlane/README.md

 The idea is to have a simple base Fastlane script that does everything we need and a configuration file that contains the values needed per project.

+# Pre-Config

+## Generate HockeyApp API Tokens
+On HockeyApp, in `Account Settings`, generate an `Upload & Release` token for each config, this usually points to a single app on HockeyApp.
+This limits the attack scope if the API token was leaked, but also allows less configuration as fastlane know exactly where to upload the build.

+# Project Configuration

 ## Copy `fastlane` folder into project
 Copy the whole `fastlane` folder into the root project folder.